washingtonstateuniversity/WSUMAGE-vagrant/README.md

 then you will be able to make calls to production thru the API.
 This will allow you to sink up you store to your development area to test out a bug you are seeing or design something that is very specific to the settings and content that is on the server.

+## Sample Data
+There is an updated version of the old Magento sample data that is loaded.
+Currently part of it is housed under this project but will be moved over.
+The [WSUMAGE-sampledata](https://github.com/washingtonstateuniversity/WSUMAGE-sampledata) project right now is a set of simple SQL script, but in the interest of easy it will be turned into an extension.

 ***
 #`rake start` times